ChordPro/chordpro/docs/content/Install-Windows-Strawberry.md

 `cpan install App::Music::ChordPro::Wx`

-This will download and install the ChordPro program `wxchordpro`.
+This will download and install the ChordPro program `wxchordpro` and its dependencies.
 It may take a while.
 Upon completion, it can be executed from the command prompt.
 Alternatively, you can add a shortcut icon to the desktop.

 You may now proceed to [[Getting Started|ChordPro Getting Started]].